Macedonians (ethnic group): Serbia

 Within Serbia, Macedonians constitute an officially recognised ethnic minority at both a local and national level.
 Within Vojvodina, Macedonians are recognised under the Statute of the Autonomous Province of Vojvodina, along with other ethnic groups.
 Large Macedonian settlements within Vojvodina can be found in Plandište, Jabuka, Glogonj, Dužine and Kačarevo.
 These people are mainly the descendants of economic migrants who left the Socialist Republic of Macedonia in the 1950s and 1960s.
 The Macedonians in Serbia are represented by a national council and in recent years Macedonian has begun to be taught.
 The most recent census recorded 22,755 Macedonians living in Serbia.

 Albania

 Macedonians represent the second largest ethnic minority population in Albania.
 Albania recognises the existence of a Macedonian minority within the Mala Prespa region, most of which is comprised by Pustec Municipality.
 Macedonians have full minority rights within this region, including the right to education and the provision of other services in Macedonian.
-There also exist unrecognised Macedonian populations living in the Golo Brdo region, the "Dolno Pole" area near the town of Peshkopi, around Lake Ohrid and Korce as well as in Gora.
+There also exist unrecognised Macedonian populations living in the Golo Brdo region, the "Dolno Pole" area near the town of Peshkopi, around Lake Ohrid and Korçë as well as in Gora.
 4,697 people declared themselves Macedonians in the 1989 census.